warlookq3/edx-documentation/en_us/edx_style_guide/source/formattinglayout.rst

   * - Book or guide name
     - ``*italic*``
     - *Building and Running an edX Course*
-    - When providing the title in addition to a cross-reference to a specific section or topic in the guide, link the section or topic and then place the name of the guide in italics.
+    - When you provide the title of the guide in addition to a cross-reference to a specific section or topic in the guide, link the section or topic and then place the name of the guide in italics.
 Otherwise, make the title the cross reference link instead of presenting it in italics.

       Translator guidance is that strings in italic font should be translated.